 (Actual scam text examples from Text message fraud cost Canadians half a million dollars so far in 2016, Leslie Young, Global News, Nov.
 15, 2016).

 Mystery Shopper – This is a job offer to become a secret shopper.
 All you need to do is click on a link and provide your full name.
 Then they will send you a cheque which you will need to deposit in your account.
 You will also be given a list of stores to shop in and try.
 In one variation, the amount on the check will be so big that they’ll instruct you to keep some money for yourself and wire transfer the rest to them.
 Other times, one of the stores in the list will be a money transfer service (like Western Union) and you’ll have to send X amount to specified account.

 The trouble begins when your bank finds out that the cheque is fake.
 This means that you will be held liable for all the money you spent shopping.
 Meanwhile, the amount you wired goes straight to the pocket of the scammer.

 How to protect yourself from SMS or email scams:

-- Most legitimate companies and organizations don’t use text for official communication – The government, your bank, and other trusted establishments will not email or text you for rebates, tax refunds, or to ask for confidential information.
+- Know that most legitimate companies and organizations don’t use text for official communication – The government, your bank, and other trusted establishments will not email or text you for rebates, tax refunds, or to ask for confidential information.
 For instance, to inform you about refunds or changes to your account, the CRA will send you a letter by mail.
 If you have a My CRA Account, they will email you that you have communication coming from them.
 It will not contain the body of the message nor links.
 You would have to log-on to your account to read the message.

 If you want to make sure if a text from a trusted establishment is legitimate, call Customer Service first before clicking on anything.
 If it looks suspicious, search online to check if it’s a common fraud.Go to the Canadian Anti-Fraud Centre to know the latest scams and frauds.